WalkthroughVR/Handbook/HowWeWork/MeasuringCulture.md

 5. **Does my supervisor or someone at work seem to care about me as a person?**  (Do we know who our team members are as people, not employees?)

-6.**Is there someone at work who encourages my development?**  (Do we provide opportunities for our staff to learn new skills and feel like they are moving forward?)
+6. **Is there someone at work who encourages my development?**  (Do we provide opportunities for our staff to learn new skills and feel like they are moving forward?)

 7. **At work, do my opinions seem to count?
 (People leave managers, not jobs.**  What structure do we have in place for our team members to provide their feedback?
 And do we listen when it's given?)